Philippine Data Privacy Act: A Beginner’s Guide

 In the Philippines, privacy is a fundamental human right.

-The Philippine Data Privacy Act of 2012, also known as Republic Act 10173, was created to protect this fundamental human right and make organisations accountable for the personal data individuals have entrusted to them.
-This Data Privacy Act applies to the processing of all types of personal information, and covers individuals and organisations involved in the processing of personal information in the Philippines.
+The Philippine Data Privacy Act (DPA) of 2012, also known as Republic Act 10173, was created to protect this fundamental human right and make organisations accountable for the personal data individuals have entrusted to them.
+This Act applies to the processing of all types of personal information, and covers individuals and organisations, including any public authority, involved in the processing of personal information in the Philippines.

-The DPA also created the National Privacy Commission (NPC), an independent body that implements the Data Privacy Act to ensure compliance of both the public and private sector.
-The NPC published the Implementing Rules and Regulations (IRR) for the Philippine Data Privacy Act in 2016, as well as several Circulars, which support the DPA and adopt international standards and practices in data protection.
+The DPA also created the National Privacy Commission (NPC), an independent body that implements the DPA to ensure compliance of both the public and private sector.
+The NPC published the Implementing Rules and Regulations (IRR) for the Philippine DPA in 2016, as well as several Circulars, which support the DPA and adopt international standards and practices in data protection.

 Data Protection Act of Philippine at a Glance